01 Jul Can I Invest In Real Estate And Still Keep My Present Job?

 When you start doing this, you’ll find that in a month’s time, you’ll be spending less and less time listening to podcasts and training CD’s (learning phase) and more time trying to apply what you’ve learned (practical application phase).
 Soon enough, you’ll be developing the instinct to start getting to the next level and actually do a deal.

 The main reason why most people think they don’t have enough time to start their real estate investing career while keeping a job is because they look at the entire real estate investing side as a whole, from the learning phase, the practical application phase, to the actual investing phase.
 They view it as doing all the REI activities at once just like what a full time investor does.
-However, if you break it down into “bite size” tasks, you’ll find that it’s all going to be a lot easier to digest, and you’ll have better chances of actually moving forward.
+However, if you break it down into “bite-sized” tasks, you’ll find that it’s going to get a lot easier to digest, and you’ll have better chances of actually moving forward.

 It’s all in the way you plan and manage your time in relation to what you want to achieve.